Topazoo/Clusterbomb/Readme.txt

 Files Included:

 	- Clusterbomb.sh	Starts a Django application with a base template
-	- Clusterclean.sh	Cleans an instance and venv (mostly for development)
+	- Clusterclean.sh	Cleans the directory of everything but the scripts
-	- Detonate.sh		Gets your Django instance Amazon Web Server ready
+	- Detonate.sh		Gets your Django application Amazon Web Server ready

 Commands: